mark2661/beamCalculator/README.md

   * supports both solid and hollow cross-sections
   * supports square and circulr cross sections
 * Save Free body, bending moment, shear froce and deflection plots for use in an engineering report
+## Future Updates
+* Add a preview window which shows a simple 2D sketch of the current state of the user beam
+* Add a material database with a custom API
+* Add support for non-uniform distributed loads